kvy1/kvy-xmls/README.md

 # KiwiXML Compiler

-**KiwiXML Compiler** is a cross‑platform XML processor built to simplify working with Blade & Soul XMLs.
+**KiwiXML Compiler** is a cross‑platform XML processor built to simplify working with Blade & Soul XMLs

 ---